Georgi Kulishev: Biography

 From June 1920 he was active in the Masonic lodge Swietlina.
 He collaborated with Macedonian-themed magazines, such as Slova, Makedonia and Vardar.
 In 1927 he won a seat in the parliament.
 After the end of his term in 1931, he emigrated to Switzerland.

 In 1933 he returned to Bulgaria and joined the Zveno group.
 After the coup on May 19, 1934, he headed the censorship department at the Directorate of Social Renewal and was the editor of the journal Nowi dni.
 In 1938 he was elected a deputy to the Bulgarian parliament, but his election was eventually annulled.

-From 1943 associated with the Fatherland Front.
+From 1943 he associated with the Fatherland Front.
 In 1944 he became the editor-in-chief of the Izgrev magazine.
 After the coup on September 9, 1944, he served as secretary of the Council of Ministers.
 After Petyr Popzlatev was removed from Zveno's leadership (under pressure from the communists), Kulishev took his place in the authorities of the Fatherland Front.
 On March 31, 1946, he was appointed Minister of Foreign Affairs.
 He held this position until November 22, 1946.
 He participated in the Paris Peace Conference (1946).

 In the years 1950-1974 he was a deputy to the National Assembly for six consecutive terms.